 How to troubleshoot an OOMKilled error

-How you respond to an OOMKilled error depends on why the pod was terminated.
+error depends on why the pod was terminated.
 It might have been terminated because of a container limit or an overcommitted node.

 If the pod was terminated because of a container limit

-To resolve the OOMKilled: Container Limit Reached error, it's important to first determine if the application truly requires more memory.
+error, it's important to first determine if the application truly requires more memory.
 If the application is facing increased load or use, it might require more memory than was originally allocated.
 In this scenario, you can increase the memory limit for the container in the pod specification to address the error.
 You can check if this is the case by getting the logs for the particular pod: run kubectl logs pod-name and determine if there is a noticeable spike in requests.

 But if the memory usage unexpectedly increases and doesn’t appear to be related to application demand, it could indicate that the application is experiencing a memory leak.
 In this case, you need to debug the application and identify the source of the memory leak.
 Simply, increasing the memory limit in the application without addressing the underlying issue might result in a situation that just consumes more resources without solving the problem.
 It’s important to address the root cause of the leak to prevent it from happening again.